 This proportion is calculated by taking the portion of your home that is used regularly and exclusively for business divided by the total square footage.
 The IRS is very strict about the exclusive requirement; if the space you are calling an office is also sometimes used as a guest bedroom, it is unlikely to qualify as an office space.
 To fix this problem, claim the portion of the guest room containing a desk and computer instead of the whole guest bedroom.

-The expenses of using your vehicle for your business are overlooked by some people and exploited by others.
+Expenses for the independent worker using their vehicle for your business are overlooked by some people and exploited by others.
 There are two different options for deducting a vehicle expense.

 If you choose to claim the actual expense, you need to keep a record of the total amount you spend in the operation of your vehicle and multiply the amount with the business mileage percentage.